-- (4) The application must be made to a Supreme Court judge if, when entering and searching the place, it is intended to do anything that may cause structural damage to a building. - (5) An application under this section must- - (a) be sworn and state the grounds on which the warrant is sought; and - (b) include information required under the responsibilities code about any search warrants issued within the previous year in relation to the place or a person suspected of being involved in the commission of the offence or suspected offence to which the application relates. - (6) Subsection (5)(b) applies only to- - (a) information kept in a register that the police officer may inspect; and - (b) information the officer otherwise actually knows.
+(4) The application must be made to a Supreme Court judge if, when entering and searching the place, it is intended to do anything that may cause structural damage to a building.

+(5) An application under this section must-

+- (a) be sworn and state the grounds on which the warrant is sought; and - (b) include information required under the responsibilities code about any search warrants issued within the previous year in relation to the place or a person suspected of being involved in the commission of the offence or suspected offence to which the application relates.

+- (a) information kept in a register that the police officer may inspect; and - (b) information the officer otherwise actually knows.